-A laptop less than 2 years old is required for both instruction and assessment.
+A laptop is required for both instruction and assessment.
 Examples include viewing course handouts during class using Canvas (the University's learning management system), taking quizzes and exams electronically with Examplify, and taking the Pharmacy Curriculum Outcomes Assessment (PCOA) exam electronically.
 Tablets are acceptable for note-taking, but note they are not compatible with the testing system, regardless of brand or operating system.